zbynekdrlik/obs-yt-player/docs/04-guidelines.md

 ```

 ## Commit Messages
-After each Phase implementation and **successful testing with user approval**, use a concise but informative commit message (e.g. *"Add playlist sync thread"*).
+After each Phase implementation and **successful testing with user approval**, use a concise but informative commit message (e.g. *"Add playlist sync thread"*, *"Implement Phase 10 - Playback control"*).

 Always reconcile implementations with **02‑Requirements.md** and respect environment rules in **03‑OBS_API.md**.